trebisky/stm32f411/bss/README.md

 const int var3 = 123;

-Note also that string constants (such as arguments to printf) and const by default and end up being handled as "rodata", such as:
+Note also that string constants (such as arguments to printf) are "const" by default and end up being handled as "rodata", such as:

 puts ( "Hello world\n" );